grbaltz/LoreMasterNoteTaker/README.md

 ### Description

-Loremaster Notetaker (LMNT) is a wiki-building application designed with Dungeon Masters and Game Masters across all types of RPG-style games with the focus being akin to traditional notation software such as Notion or Obsidian.
+Loremaster Notetaker (LMNT) is a wiki-building application designed for Dungeon and Game Masters across all types of RPG-style games.
+The focus is akin to traditional notation software such as Notion or Obsidian and emphasizes the simplicity of an intuitive workspace alongside the customizability befit for a fantasy world.
 Where LMNT stands out is its purposeful design for lore wikis through features such as maps, content visibility customization, loot-table templates, dice rolling functions, and more...

-I am designing this application as I have been building my own Dungeons and Dragons world for multiple years now, always keeping track of storylines, session summaries, characters (player/dm), myths, events, etc. While I have a great love for Notion as it has been an incredible software, in seeing what fellow sites such as LegendKeeper have done, I wanted to design an application myself to further what they have all implemented while meeting my personal desires at the same time.
+I am designing this application as I have been building my own Dungeons and Dragons world for multiple years now, always keeping track of storylines, session summaries, characters (player/dm), myths, events, etc. While I have a great love for Notion as it has been an incredible software, after discovering what fellow sites such as LegendKeeper brought to the table, I wanted to design an application  to further what they have all implemented while meeting my personal desires at the same time.

 ## Main Goals